 How Unique Device Identifiers Will Work Under MDR

-The Unique Device Identifiers system under the Regulation (EU) 2017/745 (MDR) and Regulation (EU) 2017/746 IVDR apply new requirements on all participants of the supply chain with the final aim to improve patient safety through better traceability and transparency.
+The Unique Device Identifiers system under the Regulation (EU) 2017/745 (MDR) and Regulation (EU) 2017/746 IVDR applies new requirements on all participants of the supply chain with the final aim to improve patient safety through better traceability and transparency.
 Both MDR and IVDR have similar requirements with only the implementation of timelines being different.
 In this article, we will focus on the needs under MDR.

 What Is A Unique Device Identifier?